Pankswork/MERN-Stack-Project/README.md

 8. Under manage jenkins go to credentials then global and add aws credentials with access key and secret key(we anohter option here thats why we insyalled aws credentials plugin).
    - need to add aws access key and secret key with admin permission.
 9. We need to configure Terraform for our jenkins server so go under manage jenkins then plugin and install terraform plugin.
 10. Go to tools then add terraform then install directory /usr/bin/terraform.
+11. Need to Create S3 bucket and dynamodb manually:
+   - aws s3api create-bucket \
+  --bucket mern-stack-panks \
+  --region us-east-1

+  aws dynamodb create-table \
+  --table-name Lock-Files \
+  --attribute-definitions AttributeName=LockID,AttributeType=S \
+  --key-schema AttributeName=LockID,KeyType=HASH \
+  --billing-mode PAY_PER_REQUEST

 # Create a Jenkins Pipeline for Infrastructure Deployment.
 1. In the Jenkins dashboard, click on "New Item".